-There is a lot to learn, understand and then to make decisions on.
+There is a lot to learn, understand and then decide on.
 When it comes to finding a lender, I like Dave Ramseys words: “Find a lender [service provider] with the heart of a teacher.”
 You’ll want a good deal, but you also want to understand what you are signing.
 The pre-approval will get you started on the road of loan terminology and of obtaining a loan.

 Have the loan officer explain to you what loan options you have, what costs there are, how much money you’ll have to bring to the table etc.

-Since I can’t cover it all by myself and everyone has an additional view point, I suggest you take a look at these blogposts:
+Since I can’t cover it all by myself and everyone has an additional view point, I suggest you take a look at these blog posts: